Grand Duke Paul Alexandrovich of Russia: Second marriage

 In 1895, Paul began an affair with a commoner, Olga Valerianovna Karnovich.
 Olga was married with three young children, a son and two daughters.
 Her husband, Eric von Pistohlkors, was an aide de camp of Paul's brother, Grand Duke Vladimir, and a captain in Paul's regiment.
 The affair initially remained secret, but it became public knowledge at court when Olga attended a court ball wearing a diamond necklace that had belonged to Paul's mother, Empress Maria Alexandrovna.
 The Dowager Empress Maria Feodorovna recognized the jewels and had Olga removed from the ball.
 In the subsequent scandal, Paul was moved to a different regimental command and Eric von Pistohlkors was sent away, but it was already too late.
 Olga was pregnant with Paul's child.
 She gave birth to a son, Vladimir, in January 1897, and Eric von Pistohlkors asked for a divorce.

 Paul wanted to recognize Vladimir as his son and marry Olga, but his family opposed his union.
 His nephew Nicholas II of Russia and older brother Grand Duke Vladimir Alexandrovich of Russia were particularly angry about his intentions.
 His brother Grand Duke Sergei Alexandrovich of Russia and his sister-in-law, Grand Duchess Elizabeth begged him to reconsider and think about his children and his responsibilities in Russia.
 The relationship with his brother Sergei and his sister-in-law Elisabeth, so close before, never recovered.
 Grand Duke Vladimir asked Paul to swear a solemn oath that he would not marry Olga, which Paul did.

 Despite his family's opposition, Paul remained infatuated with Olga.
 He lost interest in Maria and Dmitri and spent long periods abroad with his mistress.
-In 1900, he bought a mansion in Bois de Boulogne that had previously belonged to Princess Zenaida Ivanovna Yusupova, intending to settle there and marry Olga once she would obtain a divorce.
+In 1900, he bought a mansion in Bois de Boulogne that had previously belonged to Princess Zinaida Ivanovna Yusupova, intending to settle there and marry Olga once she would obtain a divorce.

 Olga's divorce was granted in 1902.
 In August 1902, Paul's niece, Grand Duchess Elena Vladimirovna, married Prince Nicholas of Greece, Paul's former brother-in-law.
 It was the first time that Paul's former father-in-law, King George of Greece, came to Russia since the death of his daughter Alexandra.
 Their meeting was very uncomfortable.
 After the wedding celebrations were over, Paul left for Italy where Olga awaited him.

 On 10 October 1902, Grand Duke Paul married Olga in a Greek Orthodox church in Livorno, Italy.
 Because he married morganatically and without Emperor Nicholas II's permission, Grand Duke Paul was banished from Russia; he was dismissed from his military commissions; all his properties were seized, and his brother Grand Duke Sergei was appointed as guardian of Maria and Dmitri.